Overview for the 2020-2021 Interview Cycle

 - Group Supervision of Group: Each week, social work interns and psychology externs join together for a ninety-minute group supervision of group, co-facilitated by two staff members.
 This space allows practicum students to share and reflect on experiences of their own co-facilitation, emphasizing things like therapeutic factors of group, stages of group development, and parallel process.

 - Case Conference: Practicum students and doctoral interns attend a shared weekly, ninety-minute case conference.
 In the beginning of the year, staff co-facilitators provide didactic instruction on the structure, content, and use of psychodynamic case formulations.
 Trainees then present cases for discussion on a rotating basis.
 The purpose of case conference is to enhance therapeutic skills through assessment, diagnosis, and treatment planning.
 While we do not require applicants to have a background in dynamic theory, it is expected that applicants have a demonstrated interest and openness to this approach.

 Application Information and Timeline

-Upon review, interviews will be arranged with applicants under consideration.
-We will start our in-person, one-hour interviews in late January and conclude (at latest) on February 26, 2021.
-We will make offers according to Pendeldot guidelines on Match Day (March 1, 2021).
+- Upon review, interviews will be arranged with applicants under consideration.
+We will conduct our virtual, one-hour interviews in February.
+We will make offers according to Pendeldot guidelines on Match Day (March 8, 2021).

 Questions or Concerns?